adehan/english-for-designers/year-review/index.md

 - Using Slack for communication, assignments and sharing interesting links

 **2. What did you like least about this subject?**
-- Working with Github.
-Because I'm not familiar with coding, it was a struggle to learn how to use it, and I feel like I spent a lot of unnecessary time trying to figure it out.
+- Working with Github – Because I'm not familiar with coding, it was a struggle to learn how to use it, and I feel like I spent a lot of unnecessary time trying to figure it out.
 Even now, I still don't feel comfortable using it.
 I'd prefer if there was an alternative for people who don't want to use Github next time.
+Then I would be much more excited about working on assignments :D

 **3. What were the top 3 things you learned this year?**
 - v